getchoo/procfile-nix/README.md

 # procfile-nix

-A library + [flake-parts](https://flake.parts/) module that helps you manage procfiles and background jobs with [overmind](https://github.com/DarthSim/overmind)!
+A library + [flake-parts](https://flake.parts/) module that helps you manage procfiles and background jobs with [overmind](https://github.com/DarthSim/overmind) (or any other Procfile runner)!

 ## Usage